 1. Refuse single-use straws.

 Plastic straws are a big one, and it’s easy enough to get your own reusable straws to carry with you.
 Remembering to bring them with you is another thing entirely – but the more often you do it, the more it will become a habit!
-Locally Edmonton owned Project Straw has beautiful stainless steel straws with a myriad of carrying cases to choose from.
+Locally Edmonton owned Project Straw (now called Earth Rebel) has beautiful stainless steel straws with a myriad of carrying cases to choose from.
 Life Without Plastic is also a great source for reusable straws, like this set of 4 stainless steel straws with a carrying case.
 I have to admit that although stainless steel ones are the easiest to carry without fear of breaking, glass straws are still my favourite, like these ones from Life Without Plastic.
 If you want something that is truly good to the earth, bamboo straws are awesome because they will break down naturally at the end of their life.

 2. Refuse single-use cutlery.